azimidev/azimidev.github.io/about.md

 > Why are you doing this for free?
 How do you earn money from it?
 Why don't you ask for money?

 Well, money comes and goes isn't it?
 My parents taught me to always help people and give something back.
 That's why I always do that and I don't expect anything in return.
-The other reason is when I make tutorials I always repeat myself an that helps me learn as well and get better.
+The other reason is when I make tutorials I always repeat myself and that helps me learn as well and get better.
 Of course, money is needed in order to survive but it isn't everything.
 I hope you understand.

 That's it about me if you would like to know more about my work, skills, job enquiries and more, please head over to my [LinkedIn](https://www.linkedin.com/in/hass0azimi "Hassan Azimi LinkedIn"){: target="_blank"} account.